HMP Blundeston: Inspectors' concerns over closing jail

-Following the inspection in April, HM Inspectorate of Prisons said the jail was safer than it was two years ago and rehabilitation work had improved.'Not acceptable'
+Following the inspection in April, HM Inspectorate of Prisons said the jail was safer than it was two years ago and rehabilitation work had improved.

 However, the report said there were still bullying problems over debts and thefts of medicines.

 Nick Hardwick, chief inspector of prisons, said: "There were no toilets in cells which meant prisoners had to ring a bell and be let out one-by-one or use a bucket or even bottles and chuck it out of the window.